-As an employer, your goal isn’t just to drive sales by promoting your product or service—you also need to promote your organization as a desirable place to work.
-After all, recruiting and retaining top talent is an important part of growing your organization.
+As an employer, your goal isn’t just to promote your product or service—you also need to promote your organization as a desirable place to work.
+After all, recruiting and retaining top talent is essential for growing your organization.

-Highly sought-after organizations where employees are excited to come to work are referred to as “employers of choice.”
-Becoming an employer of choice means creating a great work environment, building an outstanding brand, and crafting a culture that’s both fun and productive.
+What does it mean to be an employer of choice?
+Highly sought-after organizations where employees are excited to come to work are called “employers of choice.”
+Becoming an employer of choice means creating a great work environment, building an outstanding brand, and crafting a fun and productive culture.

 1. Define your ideal employee